makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-A bowling scorecard that counts and sums a single player's input rolls.
+A bowling scorecard that counts and sums a single player's input of rolls.

 ## Overview